jain131/LastBadge/README.md

 Git Repository: The challenges submissions for the last programming badge.

-DevelopingComputerProgramming: The master branch has the files for the first challenge, which is “Program Modularity”.
+The master branch has the files for the first challenge, which is “Program Modularity”.
 It includes usage of multiple source files and a makefile for compilation.
+The required files for the first challenge can be found in the folder “First Program”.

 The compound branch has a program, which demonstrates competency in using data structures and arrays.